deluan/contentful-migrate/README.md

 ### bootstrap

-Create your first migration file for content models in your space.
-Use the `--danger-will-robinson-danger` option to squash any previous migration state and scripts.
+Create your migration files for content models already in your space.
+It gives you the option to squash any previous migration state.
+Note: It will delete any existing migration scripts and create a consolidated one for each specified content type.

 ```
   Usage: ctf-migrate bootstrap [options]